vannguyengd/gooddata-ui/docs/18_dashboard_intro.md

 -  The View and Controller parts are implemented using React components and hooks.
 The top-level Dashboard component also has rich APIs: props to specify a dashboard to render, configuration for rendering, customization of almost all view components used on a dashboard, and integration with the eventing.
+It also support creation of new dashboard and also editing existing dashboard via full drag-and-drop editing experience.

 For more information about the Dashboard component, see [this article](18_dashboard_component.md).

+### Dashboard component limitations

+- Dashboard component does not provide creation and edit of insights.
+(The proprietary KPI Dashboards component that is hosted on the GoodData platform and GoodData Cloud and GoodData.CN provide this out of box)

+- Dashboard component does not provide handling of some drill types, like Drill to URL or Drill to Dashboard see [example](https://gdui-examples.herokuapp.com/dashboard/drill-to-dashboard) how to handle this drill types.
+(The proprietary KPI Dashboards component that is hosted on the GoodData platform and GoodData Cloud and GoodData.CN provide this out of box)

 ### Dashboard engine and plugins